jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 Research project: Symbolic Cognitive Robotics, Active Inference Institute

-Last updated: January 19 2024
+Last updated: February 6 2024

-**Pre-implementation notes on the next iteration of a cognitive architecture for Lego robots.**
+**Design notes on the next iteration of a cognitive architecture for Lego robots.**

 ## Formative concepts

 * Active Inference (an agent actively minimizes surprise to survive)
 * Enactivism (an agent's perceptions and actions are constructively co-dependent)
 * Apperception (predictive sense-making from the discovery of unified causal theories)
-* Mortal Computing (meaning is grounded in the agent's drive to survive)
+* Mortal Computing (meaning is intrinsically grounded in the agent's drive to survive)
-* Society of Mind (an agent is animated by a collective of cognition actors interacting with each other and the environment)
+* Society of Mind (an agent is animated by a collective of cognition actors interacting with each other and the agent's environment)
-* Constraint Closure (the cognition actors constrain how the Society of Mind can change, and vice-versa)
+* Constraint Closure (the cognition actors constrain how the Society of Mind as a whole can change, and vice-versa)
 * Kantian Whole (the parts -cognition actors- exist for and by means of the whole -the Society of Mind-)

 ## Society of Mind (SOM)

-* An agent grows and evolves a Society of Mind from its experiences
+* An agent grows and evolves a Society of Mind from its engagement and experiences
 * A SOM is a "connectome" of Cognition Agents (CAs)
-* Each CA has an umwelt consisting of other CAs
+* Each CA has an umwelt consisting of other CAs or some aspects of the agent's environment
+* A SOM starts with a priori constituents
+  * The a priori objects are `self`, `world` and `ground`
+  * The a priori relations is `in`
+    * objects `ground` and `self` are `in` world
+  * The a priori value domains are
+    * boolean - [true, false]
+    * percent - 0..100
+  * Detectors and effectors are exposed as a priori CAs
+    * Each defines an priori vocabulary of
+      * beliefs (e.g. `color`, `distance`, `touched`)
+        * with value domains (e.g. [red, blue, green...], 0..100, etc.)
+      * actions (e.g. `spin`, `reverse spin`)
+  * Metacongnition actors have a priori capabilities and each CA has a priori, shared introspective belief voacabulary (see below)

 ## Introspection vs extrospection

 * Extrospection => Cognition of (more or less abstracted) sensations from the external world
-  * The objects named "world" and "ground" are primordial
-  * object ground is `in` world
-* Introspection => Cognition of sensations from the computations by **Cognition Actors (CAs)**
+* Introspection => Cognition of sensations about computations by **Cognition Actors (CAs)**
-  * The object named "self" (self is `in` world) is primordial
-    * self is in world
-* Detectors and effectors are exposed as extrospective primitive CAs
+  * Perceived by Metacognition actors
 * Every other CA can be coopted into one or more umwelts as a source of introspective or extrospective sensations, and as an effector of actions

 ## The umwelt of a Cognition Actor (CA)

+* The (immediate) umwelt of a CA is a (small) fixed set (fixed at instantiation) of other CAs
+  * The CAs in an umwelt also have CAs int their own umwelts
+    * All the way down to a priori CAs
+  * The transitive umwelt of a CA is the CAs in its immediate umwelt plus the CAs in their transitive umwelts
+  * The level of abstraction of a CA is the maximal depth of its transitive umwelt
+  * A CA's builds its umwelt from CAs of equal levels of abstraction
-* A set of other CAs are seen by others through what they expose (their API)
+* CAs are seen by others through what they expose (their API)
   * What a CA exposes to all other CAs
     * the vocabulary of their beliefs (what others can make predictions about)
-      * extant, latent and synthetic objects (typed with extant or latent object types),
+      * extant (observed), latent (imagined) and synthetic (derived) objects,
       * extant, latent and synthetic relations/properties
         * a latent or synthetic property is always boolean-valued
       * all CAs have a common vocabulary of meta-cognition beliefs